CLASSIC FILMS NOT TO BE MISSED by suebob

 "Disaster struck in 1989, when erosion of the clay and gravel around the base of the stone monoliths caused them to slip.
 (Due to overzealous scientists, apparently) As the slabs inched down the steep slope of the butte, the sun dagger vanished.
 Having unobtrusively marked the passage of seasons for many centuries; it lasted only ten years after its discovery before it was lost forever."
 From Four Corners Magazine, August-September 1996, Copyright 1996 by Richard K. Harris

+Cary Grant adds class to any film.
 The best, in no particular order:

 The Philadelphia Story